While most people are aware of the biggest cause of cancer in the UK – smoking – many are unaware of the second biggest: being overweight or obese.

 Womb cancer rates have sharply increased over the last 20 years, and we think that rising bodyweight is largely behind this rise.

 But the effect of weight is also large in cancers that affect both men and women, including oesophageal and kidney cancers.
-Around a quarter of kidney cancers and around a fifth of oesophageal cancers are caused by obesity.
+Around a quarter of kidney cancers and more than a fifth of oesophageal cancers are caused by obesity.

 How does weight affect cancer risk?